 South Park has a real sense of community.
 I feel that the staff are really committed to involving the children and their families in the day to day running of the school.
 Meeting the needs of the children as well as the wider community.
-All staff are very friendly, approachable and happy to help in any way they can.
-They go above and beyond!
-Kerri Todd Parent
+All staff are very friendly, approachable and happy to help beyond!

 Many people who visit the school comment on the lovely atmosphere that the school has and I believe this is down to the dedicated staff who work so well together.
 It is a privilege to work with a team of people who are so committed to creating a nurturing and supportive environment for all, staff and pupils alike.
-Sarah Stanage Nurture Teacher